French Chef Joel Robuchon Dead At 73 After Cancer Battle

 — French Words (@frenchwords) August 6, 2018

 Born in Poitiers in west-central France (about 200 miles southwest of Paris) in 1945, Robuchon was working in the kitchen of a nearby seminary before the age of 15.
-Indeed, at one time he considered a career in the priesthood, but instead chose a career in cuisine.
+Indeed, at one time he considered a career in the priesthood but instead chose a career in cuisine.

 Unfortunately, Robuchon developed a pancreatic tumor, for which he underwent treatment in 2017.
-He died 12 months later, in Switzerland.
+He died 12 months later in Switzerland.

 2018 has seen the deaths of at least two other famous chefs, including Paul Bocuse in January and Anthony Bourdain in June.